-Heinrich Böll was one of the trio of great German writers (along with Thomas Mann and Herman Hesse) who have been awarded the Nobel Prize for Literature.
-Böll was born in Cologne in 1917 and brought up in a liberal Catholic pacifist family.
-Drafted into the Wehrmacht, he served on the Russian and French fronts and was wounded four times before he found himself in an American prisoner-of-war camp.
-After the war he enrolled at the University of Cologne, but dropped out to write about his shattering experience as a soldier.
-His first novel, The Train Was on Time, was published in 1949, and he went on to become one of the most prolific and important of post-war German writers.
-His best-known novels include Billiards at Half-past Nine, Children are Civilians Too, Group Portrait with Lady, The Lost Honour of Katharina Blum, And Never Said a Word and The Safety Net.
-Böll served for several years as president of International P.E.N. and was a leading defender of the intellectual freedom of writers throughout the world.
+Heinrich Boll won the Nobel Prize for Literature in 1972.
+Born in Cologne in 1917, Boll was raised in a pacifist Catholic family who later opposed Nazism.
+After an apprenticeship at a bookseller's, he was drafted into the Nazi Wehrmacht before being sent to an American prisoner of war camp in 1945.
+After the war he enrolled at university, but dropped out to write about his shattering experiences as a soldier: The Train Was On Time was his first novel, published in 1949, and he went on to become one of the most prolific and important post-war German authors.
+Boll served for several years as the president of International P.E.N. and was a leading defender of the intellectual freedom of writers throughout the world.
 He died in 1985.

 For more on our cookies and changing your settings click here